Dhanarajb/ReactJS/ReactJS.md

 it creates a virtual copy of the original DOM.
 It’s a one-way data binding hence manipulating the virtual DOM is quick rather than updating original DOM because nothing gets drawn onscreen.
 ![](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*qs4fwxMT-QIvfujHPzNuXw.png)
+#### Component Based
+>React is component-based, meaning it divides the user interface into small, reusable parts called components.
+Each component has its job, making it easier to manage and understand the code.
+These components can be used repeatedly, making the development process more organized and efficient.
+This approach simplifies building complex interfaces by breaking them into manageable chunks.